corda/corda-docs/content/en/docs/cenm/1.3/config-network-parameters.md

 Contract whitelist specific configuration (Optional).

   * **cordappsJars**:
   List of file paths referencing CorDapp JAR files that will be automatically scanned for contract classes to be included in the whitelist.

   * **exclude**:
   List of contract class names (i.e. full package names) to be excluded from the whitelist.

   * **contracts**:
   List of explicitly specified whitelisted contracts.
 Each element of the list has the following attributes:

   * **className**:
   Full package class name of the contract to be whitelisted.

 * **attachmentIds**:
 List of JAR file hashes (given as strings) containing the contract class.

+  * **attachmentIds**:
+    List of JAR file hashes (given as strings) containing the contract class.

 * **packageOwnership**: